o-ran-sc/com-pylog/README.md

-# Python logging library with mdc support
+# Python Logging library with mdc support

 Please see the [README.md](./mdclogpy/README.md) in `mdclogpy` directory.